AlexGalays/immupdate/README.md

 - The server sends JSON data structures: they must first be converted into deeply nested data structures.
 - The client sends back JSON to the server: the deeply nested data structures must be converted back to JSON.
-- Rendering libraries (react, mithril, d3, knockout, etc) expect native Arrays to render a list of DOM nodes.
-This means our shiny data structure must be converted back to an Array **every time** we want to re-render.
+- Rendering libraries (react, mithril, virtual-dom, d3, knockout, etc) expect native Arrays to render a list of DOM nodes.
+This means our shiny data structure must be converted back to an Array **every time** a re-render is necessary.
 - Persisting to localStorage is often done via JSON.stringify() for convenience.
 - Popular third party libraries work with plain Objects or Arrays; This might change in a few years when JS has higher level abstractions like iterators.

+# Why not just deepClone everything defensively
+It's dog slow.

 # Examples